didaquis/twitter-openweathermap/README.md

   * Write your credentials in file `_env`
   * Rename the file `_env` to `.env`
 * You must edit the file `src/appConfiguration.js` for configure the application.
   * For each city to retrieve data from OpenWeatherMap API you need to create a new property inside `citiesToRetrieve`.
-The name of the property is just for reference, choose any valid string.
+The name of the property is just for reference, choose any valid string (my recomendation is use the name of city).
 This key must contain a new object with property `id` and his value must be a valid ID value of city.
 You can see list of ID values of cities on the documentation of OpenWeatherMap API.
-You must include another property called `utc` with a value equivalent to UTC local time of the city.
+You must include another property called `timezone` with the timezone of the city.
   ```
   /* Example of configuration */
   // ...
   citiesToRetrieve: {
 		fooCity: {
 			id: 1111111,
-			utc: '+1'
+			timezone: 'Europe/Madrid'
 		},
 		barCity: {
 			id: 2222222,
-			utc: '0'
+			timezone: 'Asia/Tokyo'
 		},
 		,
 		bizCity: {
 			id: 333333,
-			utc: '-2'
+			timezone: 'Australia/Sydney'
 		}
 	}
   // ...